-25.2.1 DAC Introduction
+25.2.1 Disabled Adult Child Introduction

-A Disabled Adult Child (DAC) is:
+A DAC is:

-- 1. At least 18 years old at the time SSI was lost. - 2.
-Classified by the Social Security Administration as disabled before age 22. - 3.
-Receives an OASDI (DAC) payment that is based on the earnings of a parent who is disabled, retired, or deceased.
+- At least 18 years old at the time SSI was lost. - Classified by SSA as disabled before age 22. - Receives an OASDI (DAC) payment that is based on the earnings of a parent who is disabled, retired, or deceased.